melezhik/swat/README.md

 Swat process settings in order.
 For every route found swat:
 - Clear all settings
-- Apply settings from environmental variables if any given ( if any given )
+- Apply settings from environmental variables ( if any given )
 - Apply settings from swat.ini file in home directory ( if any given )
 - Apply settings from swat.ini file in project root directory ( if any given )
 - And finaly apply settings from swat.ini file in route directory ( if any given )

+# TAP

 Swat produce output in [TAP](https://testanything.org/) format , that means you may use your favorite tap parsers to bring result to another test / reporting systems, follow TAP documentation to get more on this.